mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 categories: [android, camera2, YUV_420_888, android.media.Image, YUV, Bitmap, optimisation, RenderScript, ScriptIntrinsicYuvToRGB]
 description: "RenderScript turns out to be one of the best APIs for running computationally-intensive code on the CPU or GPU (that too, without having to make use of the NDK or GPU-specific APIs).
-We can use some of the existing intrinsics or create our new kernels that describe the computation and the framework takes care of scheduling & execution.
-In this code I have explained how to use <code>ScriptIntrinsicYuvToRGB</code> intrinsic that is available in Android APIs to convert an <code>android.media.Image</code> in <code>YUV_420_888</code> format to <code>Bitmap</code>."
+We can use some existing intrinsics or create our new kernels that describe the computation and the framework takes care of scheduling & execution.
+In this code I have explained how to use<code>ScriptIntrinsicYuvToRGB</code> intrinsic that is available in Android APIs to convert an <code>android.media.Image</code> in <code>YUV_420_888</code> format to <code>Bitmap</code>."
 post-no: 27